* This post contains affiliate links. For more information, please read my affiliate disclosure. *

-We recently updated our daughter’s bedroom by adding a loft style bed, a futon, and just after Christmas, a brand new hanging chair.
-So when we did the final clean and photo shoot, the blinds popped back on my radar.
+We recently updated our daughter’s bedroom by adding a loft-style bed, a futon, and just after Christmas, a brand new hanging chair.
+Did you miss that post?
+Here is the link to read about How Her Room Came Together.
+So when we did the final clean and photoshoot, the blinds popped back on my radar.

 The Blind Situation

 This room has a nice bay window, with one large window in the middle and two smaller ones on the sides.
 All the windows had blinds when we bought the house, but for some or other reason, this room had a completely different color than the rest of the blinds in the house.
 These three were light brown/beige in color while all the other rooms had dark brown blinds.
 Maybe not easy to notice, but I noticed it, especially when looking at it from the outside.
 Since uniformity is a big deal for me (you can ask my family – they are painfully aware), I knew they had to change at some point.
 I also wanted to shorten them, since they were actually floor to ceiling in length, and all the extra slats sat in a big pile on the window sill.
 But then life happened and I forgot about the faux wooden blind “situation”.

 I decided on spray paint and found a good option at Home Depot.
 I bought 5x cans of Rust-Oleum Painters Touch 2X which is a Paint and Primer in one.
 Of course, I forgot to take a sample of the color I had to match, so I just picked the Satin Espresso.
 It looked close to the color I needed.
 If you don’t have a hardware store around the corner, just order it on Amazon – here is the link for the Espresso color I used on my blinds.